SAP-samples/abap-platform-rap110/README.md

 > You need the latest version of the ABAP Development Tools for Eclipse (ADT) on your laptop or PC as well as the access to an appropriate ABAP system* to carry out the practical exercises of this workshop.
 >
-> (*) The supported ABAP systems are SAP BTP ABAP Environment, SAP S/4HANA Cloud, Public Edition or release 2023 (or higher) of SAP S/4HANA and SAP S/4HANA Cloud, Private Edition.
+> (*) The supported ABAP systems are SAP BTP ABAP Environment, SAP S/4HANA Cloud Public Edition, or at least the release 2023 of SAP S/4HANA Cloud Private Edition and SAP S/4HANA.
 > The [ABAP Flight Reference Scenario](https://github.com/SAP-samples/abap-platform-refscen-flight) and the [openSource RAP Generator](https://github.com/SAP-samples/cloud-abap-rap) must imported into the relevant system - e.g. SAP BTP ABAP Environment Trial.

 <details>